-The third, which started in July 2003, adds Link 16 datalink, the Boeing joint helmet-mounted cueing system and an electronic horizontal situation indicator.
+The third, which started in July 2003, added Link 16 datalink, the Boeing joint helmet-mounted cueing system, and an electronic horizontal situation indicator.
 Operational testing of the M3 upgraded fighters was completed in September 2004.
 Deliveries were completed in 2010.

-A216 Block 40/50 F-16 aircraft of the Turkish Air Force are to be upgraded with elements of the CCIP, under an agreement reached in April 2005.
+A216 Block 40/50 F-16 aircraft of the Turkish Air Force were upgraded with elements of the CCIP, under an agreement reached in April 2005.
 Lockheed Martin was awarded the contract to supply the modernisation kits in December 2006.
-The upgrade is scheduled for completion in 2016.

-The export version of the Sniper XR pod, the PANTERA, has been ordered by the Royal Norwegian Air Force.
-The first was delivered in November 2003.
+The export version of the Sniper XR pod, the PANTERA, was ordered by the Royal Norwegian Air Force.
+The first aircraft was delivered in November 2003.

 Block 50/52 is the eighth major modification block of the F-16 that incorporates colour cockpit displays, new electronic warfare suite, advanced weapons and sensors and more powerful engines.